07740 877 544 firstname.lastname@example.org

 Pull the masking tape until you feel it beginning to tighten.
 Don’t overstretch the tape as it’ll warp and curl inwards on its adhesive side.
 Pull too tightly or too quickly and it’ll snap or completely pull off of the surface.

 Slowly lower the tape onto your mark.
-Hover it over the mark and look across your pulled tape, ensuring the line is straight.
+You’ll see my black positioning mark above the tape on the right side.
+Hover the tape over your mark and look across your pulled tape, ensuring the line is straight.

 Once the first portion is on your marks, pass over it lightly with the back of your fingers.